 Whether it's first thing in the morning or midafternoon, we all need an energy boost at some point during the day.
-Coffee is one solution—a sugary energy drink another.
+Coffee is one solution; a sugary energy drink, another.
 But when you need something with more sustenance, we recommend reaching for energy bites.

-With recipes like the ones below, who can blame us?
 These balls are loaded with nutrients to keep you focused and going strong no matter what life throws at you.
 Even better, they're simple to make: Most require combining a few ingredients in a food processor, then rolling right up.
 Just stash them in the fridge and take a few with you for when your tank nears “empty.”

 These sugar-free bites combine dried apricots, almonds, walnuts, raisins, and flaxseeds to form a perfectly sweet and crunchy treat.
 Blend the ingredients together in a food processor and roll in coconut, and you're in heaven.
-Plus, they’re vegan, Paleo, and gluten- and dairy-free, so pretty much everyone can enjoy them.
+Plus they’re vegan, Paleo, and gluten- and dairy-free, so pretty much everyone can enjoy them.

 When you want healthy muffins without the hassle of baking, make these!
-The tasty duo of lemon and blueberry unites with a base of cashews, almonds, and dates that adds a sweet buttery flavor.
-Throw in a little vanilla extract and you have the taste of muffins in about 10 minutes.
+The tasty duo of lemon and blueberry unites with a base of cashews, almonds, and dates that adds a sweet, buttery flavor.
+Throw in a little vanilla extract, and you have the taste of muffins in about 10 minutes.

 Raw, vegan, gluten-free, and dairy-free, these energy balls are as pretty as they are tasty.
-Unless you have the herb Damiana on hand (we'd never heard of it!), feel free to leave it out—the bites may have less libido-enhancing effects, but they're just as delicious without it.
+Unless you have the herb Damiana on hand (we'd never heard of it), feel free to leave it out—the bites may have less libido-enhancing effects, but they're just as delicious without it.
 Orange zest and cinnamon add some zing to the typical bite recipe.
 Roll in shredded coconut for a sweet coating that also makes them look fancy.

 This recipe is for all the lemon lovers out there.
 The tasty combination of vanilla and lemon strikes a balance between sweet and tart, and the nuts and protein powder will keep you full and energized.
 If you wish, add maca powder, which may further boost your energy (though it's definitely not vital to the recipe).

-With quinoa and sunflower, flax, and chia seeds, this recipe may read like bird food.
+With quinoa and sunflower, flaxseeds, and chia seeds, this recipe may read like bird food.
 However, when you add the oats, maple syrup, and fruit, you've got something far tastier and heartier.
 This one requires a little cooking (making quinoa and baking the bites), but it's certainly not time-consuming.

 Sure, we all love acai berries, but goji berries pack a ton of antioxidants too.
-This recipe marries them with other super healthy ingredients, including chia and pumpkin seeds for some healthy fats, and dates and raw cacao to sweeten things up.
+This recipe marries them with other super-healthy ingredients, including chia and pumpkin seeds for some healthy fats, and dates and raw cacao to sweeten things up.

 Zero oil and butter make these bites a healthier version of the beloved sweet bread.
 Raisins, walnuts, and pumpkin puree combine to create a gooey, delicious base.
-Coconut flour replaces traditional wheat flour, making these tasty bites gluten-free.
+Coconut flour replaces traditional white flour, making these tasty bites gluten-free.

 Tahini isn't only for hummus and salad dressing.
 Here, the sesame seed spread lends a delicate hint of nut that's offset by sweet dates and cocoa powder.
 Between these irresistible treats and our hummus addiction, we're stocking up on tahini—how about you?